philip-1520/Company-Employees-Analytics/README.txt

 # DIRECT SQL QUERIES

 ## Overtime
-Goal: to answer "Which department for each of the company's centers around the world has the most overtime hours?"
+Goal: to answer "Which department in each company center has accumulated the highest number of overtime hours?"
 Business insight: it may indicate understaffing or operational inefficiencies.

 ## Gender pay gap
-Goal: to answer "What is the gender pay gap in each of the countries the company operates?"
+Goal: to answer "What is the gender pay gap in each country where the company operates?"
 Business insight: it helps the company to target gender-equality campaigns.

 ## Performance rating
-Goal: to return information about the three employees with the best performance rate in each of the company's centers, prioritizing long-tenured employees when performance ties.
+Goal: to return information about the three highest-performing employees in each company center, prioritizing long-tenured employees when performance ties.
-Business insight: this is a valuable information to plan performance-rewarding programs.
+Business insight: this information can support employee recognition and performance-based reward programs.